|

 Inventing the Future: A Photobiography of Thomas Alva Edison - Thomas Edison’s 1,093 patented inventions include the light bulb, the phonograph, and significant contributions to the fields of photography and filmmaking and to what ultimately would become the national power grid.
 Edison’s gritty way of persevering—working ’round the clock with many assistants, catnapping on his lab table, trying things over and over again until he finally made a breakthrough—gave birth to the modern research laboratory, where hypotheses are proposed and then tested.
 Lively text, rare period photographs, Edison’s own words, and foreword by Edison’s great-grandson adds a personal note to this exciting American success story that will spark kids’ interest in science and inspire a new generation of inventors.
 (Book Description)

-Uncommon Freinds: Life with Thomas Edison, Nenry Ford, Harvey Firestone, Alexis Carrell, and Charles Lindbergh - James Newton recalls a lietime of freindship all of them - a friendship that began when was only twenty years old and head of development of Edison Park in Fort Myers, FL.
+Uncommon Friends: Life with Thomas Edison, Nenry Ford, Harvey Firestone, Alexis Carrell, and Charles Lindbergh - James Newton recalls a lietime of freindship all of them - a friendship that began when was only twenty years old and head of development of Edison Park in Fort Myers, FL.
 (Back Cover)

 Edison - The Invention of the Movies (1891-1918) DVD